NajiElKotob/Awesome-Microsoft-Fabric/README.md

 -----

 ## Power BI
+`Uncover powerful insights and turn them into impact.
+Connect to and visualize any data, and seamlessly infuse visuals into the apps you use every day.`

 * [Awesome Power BI](https://github.com/NajiElKotob/Awesome-Power-BI) - A comprehensive GitHub repository, providing free learning resources for Power BI since 2015, including YouTube tutorials, blogs, articles, and guides on DAX, data storytelling, and more.

 -----